lillilli/http_file_server/README.md

 ## Description

 HTTP File Server - server, providing http API for downloading, uploading and removing files by their md5 hash string.
-All files store in directory, which is setting up from config file.
+All files store in directory, which is setting up from the config file.

 ## HTTP API